ggonzalezh/CV/README.md

 - **LinkedIn**- [linkedin.com/in/ggonzalezhidalgo/](https://www.linkedin.com/in/ggonzalezhidalgo/)

 ## Profile
  Full-Stack Developer with 2 years of experience, I specialise in development of web applications with a  special attention to best practices.
 I am passionate about engaging in the community projects and following the ever-evolving web landscape, particularly with regards to emerging technologies, usability and design.
+I've always been a self-taught person whose goal is a never-ending improvement.

  ## Skills & Tooling